-Back in the day of Christ, spiritual truths were kept safeguarded away in Mystery Schools so the masses couldn’t get at them and make a mess of them.
+Back in the day of Christ, spiritual truths were kept safeguarded away in Mystery Schools.
+That was done so the masses couldn’t get at them and make a mess of them.
 And in fact, this does seem to be what happens in current times when people attempt to read and interpret the Bible without the benefit of a clean lens.
 It seems riddled with contradictions and shrouded in mystery.
 Turns out, that was intentional.
 So much for avoiding a mess.

 Consider that the New Testament is a collection of accounts from people who were called, at the time, disciples and apostles.
 These typically do confirm events without contradiction.
 And they are indeed confirmations of real historical events, not fabrications as some sources may claim today.

-Among the disciples who were with Jesus, some have completed their work in the cycles of incarnation and are highly developed spirits now who continue to have great tasks to fulfill in helping out here on Earth.
+Among the disciples who were with Jesus, some have completed their work in the cycles of incarnation.
+They are highly developed spirits now who continue to have great tasks to fulfill in helping out here on Earth.
 Others are still walking among us.
 But knowing which are which is not relevant to our own tasks and personal growth.

 In writing the Bible, as happens whenever a group of people get together, everyone sees things from a slightly different vantage point.
 Consider the way no two journalists covering a story write exactly the same article.
 People tend to tune into different things and have different opinions about what’s relevant.
 Plus, in the case of the Bible, not all the witnesses attended all the same parties.
 So some Gospels focus more on some events than others.